ValaryLim/lynx-blockchain-risk-scoring/README.md

 #### *In collaboration with Lynx Analytics

 <br/>The Blockchain Risk Scoring project taps into open-source information to monitor the risk level of cryptocurrency entities on a daily basis.
 Open-source information utilised includes news articles from both conventional and crypto-specific sites, as well as social media posts from Reddit and Twitter.
-The raw model used by the project is Google's BERT, of which an additional layer is built upon the original neural network to cater to the context of risk scoring.
+While four different models were attempted, the final model used by the project is RoBERTa ([Robustly Optimized BERT Pretraining Approach](https://arxiv.org/abs/1907.11692)).
+We also built an additional layer upon the original neural network to cater to the context of risk scoring.
 Scored risks, both on a post and entity level, are eventually stored in a centralised database.
 In the future,  APIs will be created to query into the database for visualization purposes.

 A more detailed breakdown of the project can be seen in the flowchart below.<br/>